tshort/markdown-folder/README.md

 # markdown-folder package

-Atom package that folds and unfolds markdown headings.
+Atom package that folds and unfolds markdown headings and fenced code blocks.

 Note that the headings must use the hash signs.
 That is, underlining with equal signs does not work.
 There must also be some whitespace between the hash sign and the heading text.
 Examples that DO work: